n-tardieu/grow-up-api-with-node/README.md

 License:
 [Specify the open-source license under which the API is released, such as MIT or Apache License.]

-We appreciate feedback and contributions to make PlantHugger API even better.
+We appreciate feedback and contributions to make GrowUp API even better.
 Feel free to open issues or submit pull requests for enhancements or bug fixes.
 Happy watering!